kruebling/personal-day/README.md

 -Building games using Unity and C#

 ## Projects I've Completed Outside of Class
--Reddit Bot
+-Reddit Bot (Node.js)
--Slack Bot
+-Slack Bot (Go)
--Roll_A_Ball
+-Roll_A_Ball (C#)
+-Linear Regression Model (Python)

 ## Goals:
+-Update Resume
+-HackerRank Progress
 -Technical Interview Practice
 -Build a Project using the Ember Framework
--Free Code Camp progress (Python)
+-Free Code Camp progress (Javascript)
--Start Udemy Go Course
--HackerRank Progress
+-Continue Machine Learning Course
 -Build a second Slack bot to utilize in our classes channel

+## Progress:
+*Working through hackerRank for about 2 hours.
+Little confused on formatting of the site.
+I'll present code that will pass sample test cases but I cant find the additional test cases it asks me to pass.
+Moving on to ember.